Nueces Mosque Reconstruction Project

 Our vision is to be a beacon of Islam, a center of Dawah (preservation and promotion of faith), and a place of authentic study of the religion.
 We want to present Islam in its truest light to our community of students and young professionals in order to dismantle doubts, build conviction in their faith and allow them to proudly carry Islam in their hearts and minds.

-We are calling upon our Alumni and Austin community to join us in building a state-of-the-art, welcoming space where students and young professionals come for Ibadah (worship), Suhba (companionship), and Sakina (peace and tranquility).
+We are calling upon our Alumni and Austin community to join us in building a self-sustaining, state-of-the-art, welcoming space where students and young professionals come for Ibadah (worship), Suhba (companionship), and Sakina (peace and tranquility).

 Earn Sadaqah Jariyah that will continue to reward you for the generations of Muslims that will be inspired and guided by the new center.
 The new center will be a welcoming place where tens of thousands of Muslims and non-Muslims will come to understand and inspired by the authentic message and beauty of Islam.